nickramsay19/py-personal-finance/README.md

 ```
 * Runs server on port 80 (default HTTP port)
 * Runs server with SSL support to listen for HTTPS

+## Todo
+### Client
+* Remove layout from login and create an independent page for logging in, ideally in a modal.